proofrock/ws4sqlite/BUILDING.md

-# How to build ws4sqlite
+# How to build ws4sql

 The build system uses `make`.
 There are two kinds of targets:

-- "direct" builds, that use go(lang) tooling to build a statically or dinamically linked binary or set of binaries;
+- "direct" builds, that use go(lang) tooling and [xgo](https://github.com/techknowlogick/xgo) to build a statically or dinamically linked binary or set of binaries;
-- docker-based builds, that build binaries or containers under a docker environment, using the "official" golang docker image as a base.
+- docker image builds, that build docker images.

-All binaries generated for distribution are statically linked.
+All linux binaries generated for distribution are statically linked.
+MacOS and Windows binaries are dynamically linked.

-**N.B.**: the actual releases are performed with Github Actions, so they don't use these targets directly; they do use the same instructions however.

-Please also note that in `Makefile` and `ws4sqlite.go` the version is specified as `v0.0.0`, to be replaced by the Github Action's script.
-Replace it at your leisure.

 ## Direct targets

 #### make build

+Builds a dinamically linked binary under the current architecture, in the `bin/` folder.

+#### make build-static

 Builds a statically linked binary under the current architecture, in the `bin/` folder.

-#### make build-nostatic

-Builds a dinamically linked binary under the current architecture, in the `bin/` folder.

-#### make zbuild-all
+#### make dist*:

-Builds statically linked binaries for all the supported OSs/architectures, also creating the distribution archives in the `bin/` folder.
+Builds binaries for the 6 supported OSs/architectures, also creating the distribution archives in the `bin/` folder.
+Uses [xgo](https://github.com/techknowlogick/xgo) for cross compiling.

+It's actually a three-stage process: the first time use `make dist-pre` to setup the environment;
+then `make dist` to build the binaries.
+Then you need to re-own the output dir; run the command outputted by the last `make dist`.
+Finally, do `make dist-post`.

 ## Docker targets

+The docker files assume that the `make dist*` stuff described above was performed.

-In general, docker images are built in the debian-based official docker image; the generated binary is then distributed in a `distroless/static-debian11` image.
-The final size is about 20Mb.
+Docker images are based on the `debian:stable-slim` official docker image.

 *NB: buildx must be installed/enabled*
-*NB2: the **current** sources will be copied to the docker context.*

-#### make docker-test-and-zbuild-all

-Builds the distribution archives for the supported OSs/architectures (see `zbuild-all`) under a docker environment, and copies them in the `bin/` folder.

 #### make docker

-Builds a docker image (called `local_ws4sqlite:latest`) in the current architecture.
+Builds a docker image (tagged `local_ws4sql:latest`) in the current architecture.

 #### make docker-multiarch

-Builds docker images for AMD64, ARMv7 and ARM64v8.
+Builds docker images for AMD64 and ARM64v8.
 The images are named like the official ones, i.e.
-`germanorizzo/ws4sqlite:v0.xx.xx-xxx`.
+`germanorizzo/ws4sql:v0.xx.xx-xxx`.

-#### make docker-multiarch
+#### make docker-publish
 #### make docker-devel

 Reserved, for publishing in Docker Hub.